Things to know about California’s new proposed rules for insurance companies

 Many insurers have responded by pausing or restricting new business in the state.
 They’ve also opted to not renew insurance coverage for some homeowners.

 When homeowners who need insurance can’t get it from private insurance companies, they must purchase policies from the California Fair Access to Insurance Requirements (FAIR) Plan.
-Insurance companies doing business in California must put money into a fund to pay for coverage under the FAIR Plan.
+The plan is primarily funded by policies sold to customers.
+Insurers only pay into the fund if it is insolvent or to keep it from going insolvent.

 The number of people on the FAIR Plan has nearly doubled in recent years.
 Insurance companies are worried about this trend.
 If the fund were to go insolvent, insurance companies would have to cover the cost.

-Note: This story has been corrected to say that the FAIR plan is primarily funded by policies sold to customers.
-Insurers only pay into the fund if it is insolvent or to keep it from going insolvent.